 Equity Incentive Awards - We believe that our long-term performance is enhanced through equity awards to our named executive officers.
-Equity awards reward our named executive officers for maximizing stockholder value over time and align the interests of our executives with those of our stockholders.
+Equity awards reward our named executive officers for maximizing stockholder value over time, ensure focus on long-term value creation and our strategic objectives and align the long-term interests of our named executive officers with those of our stockholders.
 All equity incentive awards granted to our named executive officers are approved by our compensation committee.
-Equity incentive awards to our executive officers are made in the form of stock options with exercise prices equal to the closing market price of our common stock on the date of grant and RSUs.
+Equity incentive awards to our named executive officers are made in the form of stock options with exercise prices equal to the closing market price of our common stock on the date of grant and time-vesting RSUs.
 We believe that equity incentive awards:

-- provide our named executive officers with a strong link to our long-term performance by enhancing their accountability for long-term decision making; - · create an ownership culture by aligning the interests of our named executive officers with the creation of value for our stockholders; and - further our goal of executive retention.
+- provide our named executive officers with a strong link to our long-term performance by enhancing their accountability for long-term decision making; - create an ownership culture by aligning the interests of our named executive officers with the creation of long-term value for our stockholders; and - · further our goal of executive retention.

-In June 2018, the compensation committee granted both stock options and RSU awards to our named executive officers with an approximate mix of 75% options and 25% RSU awards, which vest over a four-year period.
-The compensation committee believes that the combination of stock options and RSU awards provides the appropriate mix of incentive, motivation and retention goals to our named executive officers while further aligning their interests with those of our stockholders.
+In June 2020, the compensation committee granted both stock options and RSU awards to our named executive officers in line with the philosophy of targeting the midpoint of the 50th and 75th percentile of our peer group with an approximate mix of 75% options and 25% RSU awards to our chief executive officer and 50% options and 50% RSU awards to our other named executive officers, which vest over a four-year period and to help manage burn rate considerations.
+The compensation committee believes that the combination of stock options and RSU awards provides the appropriate mix of incentive, motivation and retention goals to our named executive officers, while further aligning their interests with those of our stockholders.
 The compensation committee determined that time-based vesting of equity awards is appropriate at this time to align our executive officers' interests with the interests of stockholders, and to promote the long-term retention of our named executive officers.